Eragon5779/TechBot/README.md

 ## What is TechBot?

-TechBot is a Discord bot that helps people with there technology needs
+TechBot is a Discord bot that helps people with their technology needs

 ## Commmands
 * $intel